queer_scribbling: Pluto. Infrared photo showing a ring of blue against a black background. (pillowfort)

 Coy - Shout out to MyNoise.net, but unfortunately, Autumn Walk does not jive with my tinnitus (or allow for using my Calibration), so I don't really have a strong like/dislike of that particular soundscape.

-Sennkestra - Some US Supreme Court Justices just want to talk shit about undoing Obergefell (undoing nationwide same-sex marriage legalization) or some shit [link].
+Sennkestra - Some US Supreme Court Justices just want to talk shit about undoing Obergefell (undoing nationwide same-sex marriage legalization) or some shit [post].

 Ezran - So much shipping in fandom [comment].